 CareCredit is a healthcare credit card with a credit line for treatments and procedures for your entire family.
 To learn more or to apply, visit www.carecredit.com

-Payment at the time of services is expected unless prior arrangements have been approved by Lori, office manager.
+Payment at the time of services is expected unless prior arrangements have been approved by Lori, business manager.
 Please call her at (763) 999-7184 for more information.
 For your convenience, we offer CareCredit financing and accept cash, check, debit cards, Visa, MasterCard, Discover and American Express.
 We also offer a 5% cash discount for services paid in full at the time of the appointment.

 A service charge of 1 1/2% per month will be added to all balances 60 days and older.
 The annual rate of the service charges is 18%.